barryclark/jekyll-now/_posts/Mocks-OK.md

+---
+layout: post
-Title: When mocks are OK
+title: When Mocks are OK
+---

 Mocks are bad.
-But not always.
-Mocks are OK in the Three L's and TDA.
+Except for the Three L's and TDA.

-You may not agree with me that mocks are bad.
-I'm delegating that topic to [Arlo's posts on the topic](https://arlobelshee.com/tag/no-mocks/).
+You may not agree that mocks are bad.
+I'm delegating that topic to [Arlo's posts on the topic](https://arlobelshee.com/tag/no-mocks/)).

 # Learning

 I want to refactor this code to make the mock go away but I can't think of a good way to do it.

 Yet.
-Maybe later on I'll learn about some design technique that I can apply.
+Later on maybe I'll learn about some design technique that I can apply.
 When I do, I can come back and refactor to eliminate the mock.

 In the meantime, we'll ship the mock.